 “Design (verb), as a discipline: plan the creation of a product or service with the intention of improving human experience with respect to a specified problem.”

-Banners took a wild turn, and instead of providing users with value, it usually just spams them to insanity.
+Instead of providing users with value, it usually just spams them to insanity.
 And that’s because many brands ignore a very important factor in banner advertising.
-Context.